learnpoint/piko/README.md

 _A minimal toolkit for html writing_

-We use Piko at [Learnpoint](https://github.com/learnpoint) for writing html pages.
-Piko is not a front-end framework, or a static site generator with preprocessing, bundling or any other fancy features.
+We use Piko at [Learnpoint](https://github.com/learnpoint) for writing html sites.
+Piko is not a powerful frontend framework, or a static site generator with pre-processing, bundling, or any other fancy features.
 Rather, Piko is the smallest step up possible from writing every single html page completely by hand.

 If your site consists of a single html page, you don't need Piko.
-But when your site grow to more than one page, keeping the ```head``` tag up to date between the pages can become error prone and annoying.
+But when your site grows to more than one page, keeping the ```head``` tag up to date between pages can become error prone and annoying.
 This is where Piko comes in.
 Piko lets you extract the ```head``` tag into a separate snippet that can be included and reused on multiple pages.

 A typical scenario for Piko would be a portfolio site with several html pages.

-Please note that Piko is written with our own specific use cases in mind.
-We will not accept pull requests or fix issues that we don't experience at Learnpoint.
-We've written Piko for fun and for our own use.
-That said, feel free to [create your own fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo), or use Piko in any way you wish! ❤️

 ## Requirements

-In order to use Piko, you need [Deno](https://deno.land/manual/getting_started/installation) version ```1.6.1```
+In order to use Piko, you have to [install Deno](https://deno.land/manual/getting_started/installation) version ```1.6.1```

 ## Installation